huynhhuyhiep/tic-tac-toe/README.md

 ```

 ## Technical
-This project power by NextJS
+This project power by NextJS and deploy with Vercel

 Project structure
 ```